Skip to main content

 Behind the second door is a different kind of program.
 It might offer a gym membership discount, access to nutrition classes, or a wearable fitness tracker.
 Crucially, this program is offered directly by your employer and has no direct link to your group health plan.

-Because your employer, acting as an employer, is not a HIPAA-covered entity, the you provide to this type of program is not considered PHI.
+Because your employer, acting as an employer, is not a HIPAA-covered entity, the health information you provide to this type of program is not considered PHI.
 It falls outside of HIPAA’s protective umbrella.
 While other federal or state laws may offer some level of protection, the rigorous standards of the HIPAA Privacy and Security Rules do not apply.

 This is a vital distinction.
 The data’s journey, its storage, and its use are governed by a different, often less stringent, set of rules.